HomeExecutive Briefs › Operations

 Real case

-— Diego F. Parra, founder of Masterestaurant
+— Diego F. Parra, operations consultant, Masterestaurant

 How to apply it in your restaurant